A9, Junction A923; 1 minute

 Vegetarian or vegan options

-Grab a spot at one of the handful of convivial tables to savour gourmet sandwiches, salads and soups at lunch.
-In the evening, the deli magically transforms into an award-winning tapas restaurant and wine bar.
-Service is relaxed and friendly, lingering is encouraged, and dogs and children are welcome.
-Good parking and EV charging locally.
+Take a seat at one of the handful of convivial tables to enjoy gourmet sandwiches, salads and soups at lunchtime.
+In the evening, the deli turns into an award-winning tapas restaurant and wine bar.
+Service is relaxed and friendly, lingering is encouraged and dogs and children are welcome.
+There's good parking and EV charging locally.

 Buy The Extra Mile Guide